-Month Procedure Number Activity P-005 Budget Review No later than December 31, the county superintendent, in consultation with the SPI and the governing board of the district, must develop and adopt a fiscal plan and budget for districts with disapproved budgets.
+Date Hevis eu.
+12/2015 Month Procedure Number Activity P-005 No later than December 31, the county superintendent, in consultation with the SPI and the governing board of the district, must develop and adopt a fiscal plan and budget for districts with disapproved budgets.
 P-007 Interim Report Review (first interim report) School districts provide first interim reports to the county superintendent after they are approved by the governing board (45 days after the close of the period being reported, October 31).
 December P-008 Audits If the county superintendent does not receive the annual audit report by December 15, the superintendent may investigate the cause of the delay and initiate action to obtain the audit in the most effective manner.
 County superintendent must file requests for extensions for filing the annual audit report with the California State Controller's Office (SCO) and CDE by December 1.
 County superintendent is responsible for reviewing the audit exceptions in the report related to: Attendance Equipment inventory Internal control Miscellaneous items County superintendent is responsible for determining that the exceptions have been corrected or an acceptable plan of correction has been developed.
-Responsibility for Audit Exceptions (Education Code Section 41020[i]) The county superintendent of schools is responsible for reviewing the audit exceptions and for determining whether each audit exception has been corrected or whether the LEA has developed an acceptable plan of correction in the following areas: Attendance Inventory of equipment Internal control Miscellaneous Instructional material program funds Teacher misassignments pursuant to Education Code Section 44258.9 Information reported on the school accountability report card (SARC)
+Responsibility for Audit Exceptions (Education Code Section 41020[i]) 1.
+The county superintendent of schools is responsible for reviewing the audit exceptions and for determining whether each audit exception has been corrected or whether the LEA has developed an acceptable plan of correction in the following areas: a.
+Attendance b.
+Inventory of equipment c.
+Internal control d.
+Miscellaneous e.
+Instructional material program funds f.
+Teacher misassignments pursuant to Education Code Section 44258.9 g.
+Information reported on the school accountability report card (SARC) pursuant to Education Code Section 33126